 Q: What research was used to evaluate CBD?

 A: The FDA reviewed the results from three clinical trials involving more than 500 children and adults with either Lennox-Gastaut syndrome or Dravet syndrome.
 The researchers conducted randomized, placebo-controlled, double-blind studies that followed strict guidelines to ensure accurate and reliable results.

 The following results demonstrate the efficacy of CBD:

-- Patients with Lennox-Gastaut syndrome who received CBD experienced a 37 percent to 42 percent reduction in drop seizures (involving muscle stiffening or limpness in the body, trunk or head, which can cause a patient to fall).
+- Patients with Lennox-Gastaut syndrome who received CBD experienced a 37% to 42% reduction in drop seizures (involving muscle stiffening or limpness in the body, trunk or head, which can cause a patient to fall).

-- About 43 percent of patients with Dravet syndrome who were treated with CBD had a 50 percent or greater reduction in convulsive seizures — compared with 27 percent of placebo patients.
+- About 43% of patients with Dravet syndrome who were treated with CBD had a 50% or greater reduction in convulsive seizures — compared with 27% of placebo patients.